In this tutorial, I show you how to make a DIY Pizza Peel with a long handle with Mahogany and Walnut wood.

 Before I applied the finish, I used a tack cloth to remove the loose dust.

 Next, I used mineral oil as my finish.
-I applied the 3 coats and lightly sanded with 220 grit paper
+I applied the 3 coats and lightly sanded with 220grit in between coats.

 Finally, used a combination of beeswax and boiled linseed oil on the final coat.
 I wiped it down with a lint free cloth and I was done.